The Fabulous Furry Freak Brothers: Fat Freddy's Cat

 Fat Freddy's Cat is a fictional orange tabby cat, nominally belonging to Fat Freddy.

-While the cat is usually featured in a small 'topper' strip below a Freak Brothers strip, he has had independent appearances and storylines of his own.
-His two running jokes are Fat Freddy is too lazy to name him, and he suffers neglect and abuse from the Brothers' lifestyle.

-Single line segments appeared in student newspapers in Australia in the 1970s.
+Characterization

+The Cat is depicted as being much smarter than Freddy.
+He shares many of the same preoccupations as his owner, such as drugs, food, sleep and sex.
+The Cat is frequently depicted as regarding the Freak Brothers, especially Freddy, with amused contempt, frequently expressed by defecating in inappropriate places, such as Freddy's pillow or his stereo headphones.
+Two ongoing jokes with the series center upon Fat Freddy's laziness resulting in him not naming the cat as well as the neglect and abuse that occurs from the Brothers' lifestyle.

+In the strips the Cat is shown to have three "nephews", to whom he tells various stories, which occasionally form the basis of individual storylines.
+One storyline features him playing the role of "F. Frederick Skitty", an undercover agent sworn to stop the distribution of "Tee Hee Hee", a drug that turns people into homosexuals.
+Another story involves a scheme by Fat Freddy to replicate Dick Whittington's success and sell the Cat to the (fictional) small, oil-rich nation of Pootweet to deal with mice.

+Appearances

 Fat Freddy's Cat first appeared in 1969 in underground newspapers as a character in The Fabulous Furry Freak Brothers strip.
 He soon gained his own small spin-off topper strip, in imitation of the early Krazy Kat strips below The Family Upstairs by George Herriman.
-Some full-size stories also featured Fat Freddy's Cat.
+The Cat has also received independent appearances and storylines of his own.
+Single line segments appeared in student newspapers in Australia in the 1970s.

 Many of these strips have been collected in comic book form by Rip Off Press in a series of The Fabulous Furry Freak Brothers compilations and later The Adventures of Fat Freddy's Cat, which ran for four small size issues in the 1970s.
 Fat Freddy's Comics and Stories (one-shot, 1983) also included several stories about the Cat.

 The Adventures of Fat Freddy's Cat were reprinted and expanded (starting over from #1) in six comic book size issues in the 1980s.
 They included new longer stories about the Cat.
 A seventh edition was released (in the US only) in 1993.
 After the demise of the underground newspaper, the Cat continued to appear in various comic books.
 His last appearance to date was in a 1990 strip reprinted in The Fabulous Furry Freak Brothers #12.

-The Cat is much smarter than Freddy, and while sharing many of his preoccupations such as drugs, food, sleep and sex, his stories also feature a fair amount of defecation.
-Like Garfield (whom he predates) he is laid back, but in his personal habits and outlook he is more like the Freak Brothers.
-However he tends to regard the Freak Brothers with amused contempt, frequently expressed by defecating in inappropriate and inconvenient places, such as stereo headphones.

-Like Calvin of Calvin and Hobbes he has a fertile imagination.
-He is apt to tell tall stories to his three "nephews".
-One storyline features him playing the role of "F. Frederick Skitty", an undercover agent sworn to stop the distribution of "Tee Hee Hee", a drug that turns people into homosexuals.
-Another story involves a scheme by Fat Freddy to replicate Dick Whittington's success and sell the Cat to the (fictional) small, oil-rich nation of Pootweet to deal with mice.

-The New Zealand band Fat Freddy's Drop, whose debut album won the 2005 Gilles Peterson Worldwide Winners Award, were named after the comic.
-The band's debut single was recorded under the influence of LSD that had been printed with blotter art of Fat Freddy's Cat, and the band liked the name.